Rocky000/ansible_install_system_tools/README.md

 # Ansible Playbook command
 $ ansible-playbook -i ./hosts ./install_docker.yml

-- Change the "hosts" value accroding to the hosts you want to run this ansible script "hosts: local" "hosts: install_soft"
+- On the "install_docker.yml" file change the "hosts" value accroding to the hosts you want to run this ansible script
+- Example:
+-     "hosts: local"
+-     "hosts: install_soft"